How to Build a Zip Code Polygon Database

 If you do not have a direct source of postal polygons or if it’s not accurate or complete enough, you can build your own polygons from other data.

-Sourcing Postal Points
+Sourcing Zip Code Points

 The first thing you need to find is a high-quality source of geocoded points that contain information on postal codes.